springernature/shunter/docs/introduction.md

 Shunter is for you.

-Technically speaking Shunter runs your decoupled front end as a node.js server, acting as a reverse proxy in front of your back end application(s).
+Technically speaking Shunter runs your loosely-coupled front end as a node.js server, acting as a reverse proxy in front of your back end application(s).
 This can be deployed on the same or a different server from your other applications as you see fit (it's super lightweight).

 ![Shunter as a proxy](diagram.png)